 What to look for in milk alternatives

-- The word "unsweetened" or "0g added sugar"
+- Pick a milk that is "unsweetened" or "0g added sugar"

-- A minimum of 7g of protein per serving
+- There should be a minimum of 7g of protein per serving

-- Less than 140mg of sodium per serving
+- Choose milk with less than 140mg of sodium per serving

-- Fortification with calcium, vitamin D, and vitamin B12
+- Go for milk alternatives with calcium, vitamin D, and vitamin B12

 The 16 best milk alternatives according to health experts

 Here are some of the most well-known milk alternatives on the market.
-You’ll probably have to experiment with a few types and brands to find ones that work for you, or you may decide to have one type in your coffee and use another for baking or cooking.
+You’ll probably have to experiment with a few types and brands to find ones that work for you, or you may decide to have one type in your coffee and use another for cereals, baking, and cooking.

 1. Soy milk

-Arguably the most famous plant milk, soya milk has a creamy, slightly nutty taste.
-“It’s delicious in most popular coffee trends and ideal for stirring into rich sauces or risottos,” says Hope.
-It’s sustainable, too.
+"It's delicious in so many drinks, including coffee, and ideal for stirring into rich sauces or risottos," says nutritionist Jenna Hope.

-Health benefits: Soya is popular with perimenopausal women thanks to its isoflavones.
-The British Dietetic Association confirms that 2-3 servings of soya products a day (equivalent to two glasses of soya milk or 100g soya mince) may help to reduce hot flushes, as well as lower cholesterol and protect the heart after menopause.
+Health benefits: Soya is popular with those experiencing symptoms of perimenopause thanks to its isoflavones.
+The British Dietetic Association confirms that 2-3 servings of soy products a day (equivalent to two glasses of soya milk or 100g soya mince) may help those looking for how to calm hot flashes, as well as lower cholesterol and protect the heart after menopause.
 It’s regarded as the most nutritionally similar to cow’s milk and is lower in calories, sugars, and fat than many other milk alternatives.

 “It’s also higher in protein than many of the other plant milk as it contains around 3.5g of protein per 100ml,” says Hope.
 “Additionally, it contains calcium, iron, magnesium and potassium.”
 It's no surprise that these minerals are in many menopause supplements.

-Dr Federica Amati, a nutritionist and chief nutrition scientist for Indi Supplements, adds: “It has a great nutrient profile,” she says.
-“But you must avoid it if you have a soy allergy.”
+Dr Federica Amati, a nutritionist and chief nutrition scientist for Indi Supplements, adds, “It has a great nutrient profile but you must obviously avoid it if you have a soy allergy.”

 2. Almond milk

-For those of us who love the subtle sweet taste of almonds, this milk alternative is perfect for lattes and smoothies (ideal if you're following the smoothie diet).
+For those of us who love the subtle sweet taste of almonds, this milk alternative is perfect for lattes and smoothies.
 Its moderate flavor makes it a versatile option in porridge or on cereals, too.
 “However, from an eco perspective, almonds require more water and therefore may not be the most environmentally friendly option,” says Hope.

 Unfortified, unsweetened almond milk, for example, tends to be made up of spring water and less than 10% nuts.
-If you know about the health benefits of protein powder for women over 50, then almond milk is a great addition to the mix.
+It's also one of the lowest in calories and because of high protein count, it's one of the best foods for weight loss.

 3. Rice milk